wdhorton/whales/README.md

 ##Installation

-The easiest way to install Whales is to clone this repo.
+Whales can be installed using RubyGems:
+`gem install 'whales'`

+Or you can include it directly in your projects Gemfile:
+`gem 'whales', '0.1.1'`

 ##Your First Whales Project
 **Create a new app:**
 ```
-cd whales
-./whales new MyApp
+whales new MyApp
 ```

 **Start working:**